jason-lequyer/Noise2Fast/README.md

 conda install -c conda-forge tifffile=2019.7.26.2
 ```
 If the installs don't work, removing the specific version may fix this.
-# Using Noise2Fast on your data
+# Using Noise2Fast on your 2D grayscale data

 Create a folder in the master directory (the directory that contains N2F.py) and put your noisy images into it.
 Then open anaconda prompt/terminal and run the following: